bwl21/projektbauer/README.md

 	p.create_all

-For more details refer to the yard documentation included
+For more details refer to the yard documentation included.

+Note that you can run it repeatedly.
+Thereby

+-   new users are created
+-   old users are removed

+you can see this in the project folder, in file `{project_realm}.htdigest.txt`

 ## Contributing